 “Budget Dumpster was able to successfully deploy a microservices architecture designed to accommodate the scaling and resiliency requirements demanded by the business.”

-Ten years ago, John Fenn and Mark Campbell teamed up to open a boutique real estate office and also create a junk removal company.
-As requests begin filtering in to the junk removal service for dumpster rental needs, the duo quickly realized there was the demand and opportunity to service these customers.
+Ten years ago, John Fenn and Mark Campbell teamed up to open a boutique real estate office and also to create a junk removal company.
+As requests began filtering into the junk removal service for dumpster rental needs, the duo quickly realized there was demand — and an opportunity to service these customers.
 They seized on the idea of creating a service that could easily connect anyone with a dumpster rental.
 Budget Dumpster was born.